Saturday 12 November Queenstown – Wanaka (D)

 This morning meet with your tour group at Queenstown Airport.
 Departure time from Queenstown 12.00pm.

 Set off by coach via the Crown Range Road to Wanaka, enjoying the spectacular scenery en route.
 The road over the range is the highest main road in New Zealand, reaching an altitude of 1121 metres.

-Enjoy lunch (own expense) at the iconic Cardrona Hotel; Established in 1863 it is one of the oldest, most-photographed and legendary hotels in New Zealand – and well known for their scones!
+Enjoy lunch (own expense) at the iconic Cardrona Hotel; Established in 1863 it is one of the oldest, most-photographed and legendary hotels in New Zealand.
 It is one of only two remaining buildings from the Cardrona Valley gold rush era.
 Its’ rustic charm, dramatic mountain setting and rich history make it a must-see while in Central Otago.

 Travelling on, we stop at the nearby Cardrona Whisky Distillery located in the valley of picturesque snow-capped mountains.
 Every aspect of Cardrona’s products is of the highest quality, from the pure Cardrona Valley alpine water, the rich malted barley, the foraged ingredients to the handpicked oak casks from Spain and America.
 Discover the secrets to Cardrona’s artisan spirits, see where the malt is milled, mashed, fermented, distilled and matured before tasting the wares with a tutored spirit tasting!

 On arrival into Wanaka this afternoon, we are transferred to the Award-Winning Edgewater Resort for the next 3-nights, Wanaka’s only accommodation located directly on the shores of Lake Wanaka.

 Tonight, we dine together for the first time.